SDC-PizzaParty/SDC/notebook/journal.md

 ## Im going to use PGAdmin to structure my query
 Trying to figure out how to use json creation functions is kind of ridiculous using only the command line.
 I got a demo of pgAdmin and it looks like it could be extremely helpful.

+## Config
+My env file has grown a lot throughout the course of this project.
+I am learning a lot aboud configuration and when to store things within the environment.
+- [ ] Configure a way to verify loader IO easily